 It’s all about rare titles here, from obscure art books and magazines - and even a few zines - to out-of-print collectibles.
 You can find a mix of Thai and English books in a system of organization which, unlike at other bookstores, feels nebulous yet logical.
 If you don’t know where to start, clusters of tasteful recommendations are placed throughout the space, along with comfortable reading sofas.
-Or, just head to The Book Tower where all the must-reads of each category are displayed.
+Or, just head to The Book Tower and Book Wall where all the must-reads are displayed.

 2. A selection of restaurants you can never get bored of

 Peppina alone is a sell, but The Raw Bar, Bao and Buns, Muteki and Paris Mikki too?
 In total, Open House has 14 eclectic varieties of restaurants, bars and cafes, including the newest additions Coffeeology and Spanish restaurant Rico.
 Vegans and vegetarians can also relax in looking for food as there’s a Broccoli Revolution here too.